UMCU-Digital-Health/Digital_Health_Template/README.md

 ### Docstrings
 We adhere to PEP-8 and PEP-257 with respect to docstrings.
 This implies a line length of at most 72 characters.
-The following missing docstrings are currently ignored (see `.setup.cfg`)
+The following missing docstrings are currently ignored
 * D100 Missing docstring in public module
 * D104 Missing docstring in public package